Chapter 12 : Fishing for Wishy-Washy Wishing

 Sighing, Bea shoved a fistful of skullworts into his hand.
 "Let's just finish this potion before Ringle-ding-Dongleward comes back around."

-They ended up getting a barely satisfactory mark for the drought.
+They barely received a satisfactory mark for the drought.
 Albus had mucked up the stirring portion, having forgotten his clockwise from his counter-clockwise.
 Bea took away his spoon privileges for a month.

 After class, she saw Fred outside, standing close to the wall as if he didn't want to be seen.
 He beckoned her as soon as they made eye contact and started walking in the opposite direction.
 She scrambled to catch up.